-So what is the secret to building a portfolio that has reduced volatility?
-The Nobel Laureate, Harry Markowitz, taught us that if we mix two non-correlated price movement investments, we build a combined portfolio with less risk than both investments combined, but more return than at least one investment.
+So, what is the secret to building a portfolio that has reduced volatility?
+The Nobel Laureate, Harry Markowitz, taught us that if we mix two non-correlated price movement investments, we build a combined portfolio with less risk than either investment alone, but more return than just one investment.

 A simple rule for you as your own personal CIO (Chief Investment Officer) is to mix asset classes with non-correlated price movements.
 In return, this will build an effectively diversified portfolio.